learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Once the Two-Phase Student Reg portion of registration is complete for students, **the Two-Phase Student Reg module should be disabled**.
 This allows students to now land at the normal checkboxes landing page and make edits to their schedule.

 To control the number of priority slots listed in the rank classes interface, set the 'priority_limit' property of the Student Class Reg Module Info associated with the program.
+This can be edited through the admin panel by visiting /admin/modules/studentclassregmoduleinfo/ and selecting the Student Class Reg Module Info object associated with the program.

 *Future work: We'd like to change this to interact better with the checkboxpage, so steps that need to be revisited can be used during the Two-Phase stage of registration, and so that the module doesn't have the be disabled to land at the main student reg page.*